What is it?

 The different Prestige models

 There are a dew different Prestige models available.
-They’re the same except for the colour, number of flash windows you get with each and the price.
+They’re the same except for the colour, number of IPL flashes, number of flash windows you get with each and the price.
 Read this short Prestige model comparison for more information and to help you choose.

 You’ll hear the whirring of the fan and a soft popping sound with each flash.